 On your way to the last summer resort along the Romanian Coastal Escape, Vama Veche, visit Mangalia, a proper city with centuries of history, a long beach, a port, and several modern hotels.
 Mangalia is situated at the same latitude with Monaco and Nice,

 Founded on the ruins of the Callatis citadel, built by the Greeks in the 6thcentury B.C., Mangalia has stories to tell that date back to the ancient times.
 Here you can visit a Scythian tomb, the ruins of Callatis, as well as a 16th-century Turkish mosque, Mangalia being home to an important community of Turks andTatars.

 Have dinner at a fish tavern in 2 Mai…

-On your way to Vama Veche, stop in 2 Mai too, a summer resort on the rise, with more and more guest houses welcoming
+On your way on the Romanian Coastal Escape to Vama Veche, stop in 2 Mai too, a summer resort on the rise, with more and more guest houses welcoming

 And spend the night under stars in Vama Veche